elidub/equiv-neural-rendering/blogpost.md

 **Table 2.** _Comparison between assumptions of SoTA models._

-The qualitative comparisons against the baseline models in single shot novel view synthesis with the ShapeNet chairs dataset, as shown in Figure 4, reveals that the model achieves similar to SoTA results while making far fewer assumptions than the other methods.
+The qualitative comparisons against the baseline models in single shot novel view synthesis with the ShapeNet chairs dataset is shown in Figure 4.
+It reveals that the model achieves similar to SoTA results while making far less assumptions than the other methods.
 It can produce high quality novel views by achieving the desired equivariant transformation in representation space.

 <!-- ![Alt text](src/imgs/figs/results.png) -->
 <p align="center">